MinhTriLD/MinhTriLD/README.md

 ### Hi there 👋

-# 💫About Me : Junior Data Analyst
+# 💫About Me : Data Analyst
 🌱 I'm currently learning Data Science

 📫 You can get in touch with me by email: minhtrild1103@gmail.com